 19 Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the [Orthodox] Jews, Yeshua came and stood in the midst, and said to them, “Peace be with you.”

-Yeshua was put to death at the spring festival of the Passover.
+Yeshua was put to death at the feast of the Passover.
 Jerusalem can already be hot then—and if it was hot, the logical thing would have been to leave the doors open.
 However, since there was persecution, the disciples closed their doors.

 Why should the Christian Church use these passages to justify Sunday worship, when the book of Acts says the Apostle Shaul’s custom was to go into the Jewish synagogues on the Sabbath?